 Repayment of the Credit

-In the case of a sale of the principal residence to an unrelated person, the increase in tax due to accelerated repayment is limited to the amount of gain (if any) on such sale.
-For purposes of calculating gain, the adjusted basis of such residence shall be reduced by the amount of the first-time homebuyer credit allowed, to the extent not previously repaid.
-In the case of an involuntary conversion, repayment is not accelerated if a new principal residence is acquired within a 2-year period.
-No amount must be repaid after the death of the taxpayer.
+In the case of a sale of the home to an unrelated person, the increase in tax due to accelerated repayment is limited to the amount of gain (if any) from the sale.
+To determine the gain for this purpose, you must reduce the adjusted basis in the home by the amount of the first-time homebuyer credit that hasn't been repaid.

 Page Last Reviewed or Updated: April 14, 2017